Donald Cary Williams

 Relations are treated along the same lines.
 If London is Larger-than Edinburgh, and Dublin Larger-than Belfast, we have two instances of the Larger-than relation, two relational tropes.
 And they, along with countless other cases, all belong to the resemblance class whose members are all and only the cases of Larger-than.
 This account denies that, literally speaking, there is any single entity which is simultaneously fully present in two different cases of the same color, or temperature, or whatever.
 So it is a No-Universals view, and often described as a version of Nominalism.
 This is understandable, but it is better to confine the term ‘Nominalism’ to the denial of the reality of properties at all.
 So far from denying properties, on Williams’s theory the entire world consists in nothing but tropes, which are properties construed as particulars.
 So his position is better described not as Nominalist but as Particularist.

 Tropes provide an elegant and economical base for an ontology.
-Unlike almost all others, this one of Williams rests on just one basic category, which can be used in the construction not just of things and their properties and relations, but of further categories, such as events and processes.
-Events are changes in just which tropes are to be found in a given location, the replacement of one trope by another.
+Unlike almost all competing ontologies, that of Williams rests on just one basic category, which can be used in the construction not just of things and their properties and relations, but of further categories, such as events and processes.
+Events are replacements of the tropes that are to be found in a given location.
 Processes are sequences of such changes.
 Trope theory is well placed to furnish an attractive analysis of causality, as involving power tropes that govern and drive the transformations to be found in events and processes.

 It can also be of use in other areas of philosophy, for example in valuation theory, where the existence of many tropes, rather than one single unitary reality, can explain our sometimes divided attitudes toward what, on a Substance ontology, we would regard as the same thing.
 Something can be good in some respects (tropes), but not in others.
 To view the manifest world as comprising, for the most part, clusters of compresent tropes makes explicit the complexity of the realities with which we are ordinarily in contact.